SJTUJohnClass/Minivim/README.md

 The output is `what when why`, as expected.
 With this library, you can predict words by their prefixes easily.

 ## <a id = "7"> Grade </a>

-+ Basic: total 60
+- Basic: total 55
-  + Base terminal user interface: 10
+  - Base terminal user interface: 10
-  + Multiple modes & Text Edit: 25
+  - Multiple modes & Text Edit: 20
-  + In-editor Commands: 5
+  - In-editor Commands: 5
-  + Command line arguments: 5
+  - Command line arguments: 5
-  + File persistence: 10
+  - File persistence: 5
-  + Shortcut Key: 5
+  - Shortcut Key: 5
+  - Path and relative path: 5
-+ Extensions: up to 20
+- Extensions: up to 25
-  + Word Completion: 10
+  - Word Completion: 10
-  + Search and Substitution: 5
+  - Search and Substitution: 5
-  + Another way of line wrapping: 10
+  - Another way of line wrapping: 10
-  + Line Number and Jump: 5
+  - Line Number and Jump: 5
-  + Command History: 5
+  - Command History: 5
-  + Path and relative path: 5
+  - Window Adaptability: 5

-+ Coding Conventions & Project Layout: 10
+- Coding Conventions & Project Layout: 10
-+ Q & A: 10
+- Q & A: 10

+**For more detailed realization information, please view the [our notes in SJTU](https://notes.sjtu.edu.cn/cz4UJLBwSV2Wc6vfQZc1rQ?both).**

 ## <a id = "8"> Suggestions </a>